witmin/datavis-d3-making-bar-chart/README.md

-# Making a Bar Chart with D3.js
+# Making a line and area Chart with D3.js
+## A Week Temperature in San Francisco
 Follow the video tutorial on FreeCodeCamp.org made by Curran Kelleher: https://www.youtube.com/watch?v=_8V5o2UHG0E

 This repository follows the section ⌨️ (3:15:06) Making a Bar Chart with D3.js and SVG